wp-plugins/fix-admin-contrast/readme.txt

 == Changelog ==

 = 1.4 =
-* Updated for WordPress 3.5, ...
+* Updated for WordPress 3.5, released 23 November 2012.
 * Fixed contrast on the caption input for library image editing.
+* Fixed contrast on the new media modal screens.
 * Expanded purpose: Identified alternating row colors as needing more contrast.
-* Fixed contrast on alternating table rows.
+* Fixed contrast on alternating table rows for WordPress 3.4+

 = 1.3 =
 * Minor fix, released 13 November 2012.